JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 It's a mild vicious cycle: I don't earn a sustainable amount as an open source maintainer, so I have to work on side gigs, which takes time away from my open source work, which makes it harder for me to promote myself and land sponsorships.

 Fortunately, I expect the sponsorships to grow as I make more of a name for myself and my projects.
-My goal is to reach $1000/month by the end of the 2022.
+My goal is to reach $1000/month by the end of 2022.

 ## Lessons Learned